becauro/ReactNative_CRUD_SQLite/readme.md

 1. The Product Form screen is used for update and register a new product.
 Yes, the form Screen is a Dynamic component to be able to perform those two tasks.

 2. The ProductList screen list all registered products.
-There is a Button in the botton to remove ALL products registered.
+There is a Button on the footer of screen to remove ALL registered products .

 ## How to build the project